The Henley College (Henley-on-Thames)

 The Henley College is a sixth form college in Henley-on-Thames, Oxfordshire, England.
 It was founded as a tertiary college in 1987 and changed its status to a sixth form college in 2010.

 History and origins

 The college's roots date back to 1604, when the Free Grammar School of King James I was founded at the Chantry House in Henley.
-The charity school, which was more vocational than academic, was undowned by Dame Elizabeth Periam in 1609.
-The two schools were amalgamated in 1778.
-The two colleges from which The Henley College was formed, King James's College and the South Oxfordshire Technical College, were controlled by Oxfordshire County Council.
-The merger of the two led in 1987 to a newly incorporated tertiary college responsible to the Further Education Funding Council (FEFC) for running its own affairs.
+The charity school, which was more vocational than academic, was endowed by Dame Elizabeth Periam in 1609.
+The two schools were amalgamated in 1778 as a grammar school.

+In 1974, local secondary education of children aged up to 16 was transferred to Gillotts School, and the grammar school became King James's College.
+This merged with South Oxfordshire Technical College in 1987.

+South Oxfordshire Technical College had been created in 1873, originally as the Henley-on-Thames School of Science and Art, later the Henley Technical Institute.
+It became South Oxfordshire Technical College in 1960/61.
+In 1972, it had 1,600 full-time students and 15 full-time staff.
+The college's first principal was Roland Wilcock, who was appointed to the Order of the British Empire for services to education.

+The newly merged institution was a tertiary college.
 In 2010 the college applied for sixth form college status, which was granted.